-The Red 3k Lamp is perfect for all round growth and producing profuse, abundant flowersets.
-It produces 580 μmol of Par or 37000 Lumens
+The Red 3k grow lamp is perfect for all round growth and producing profuse, abundant flowersets.
+It produces 580 μmol of Par or 37000 Lumens.

-The Blue 4k Lamp is suited for vegetative growth and supplementing HPS lights.
-It produces 540μmol of PAR or 33000 Lumens
+The Blue 4k grow lamp is suited for vegetative growth and supplementing HPS lights.
+It produces 540μmol of PAR or 33000 Lumens.

 There are two main things to consider when purchasing a light: Intensity and spectrum.
 If light were Human food, Intensity can be compared with the amount of food whilst the spectrum is like how healthy the food is.
 Lighting that outputs a narrow spectrum but with a high intensity (like traditional HPS lights) is like eating a load of fast food – It will sustain you but it’s not very healthy.
 CMH lighting is like a very balanced diet for your plants.

 Both types of bulbs are extremely close to sunlight, with a near full spectrum, clear, crisp white light.
 The red bulb has a CRI of around 93 while the blue bulb has a CRI of 97.
 This denotes how close they are to sunlight, with full spectrum sunlight having a CRI of 100.
 Traditional HPS lamps have a CRI of below 30 because they mostly produce red, orange and yellow hues from the spectrum.